devBino/junit_plus_restassured/README.md

 <br>

 <p>
-<b>Sprint Goal: </b> Implement a new Api Test that work with Rules and Exceptions.
+<b>Sprint Goal: </b> Implement a new Api Test that works with Rules and Exceptions.
-organize tests in categories.
+Organize tests in categories.
 </p>

 <ul>